Catharina W. Middleton, Ph.D.

 “Learning and teaching should not stand on opposite banks and just watch the river flow by; instead, they should embark together on a journey down the water.
 Through an active, reciprocal exchange, teaching can strengthen learning and how to learn.” ---Loris Malaguzzi

-Dr. Catharina W. Middleton is joining the Spadoni College of Education as an Assistant Professor of Early Childhood Education.
-She is most recently from Greenville, NC where she was an Assistant Professor of Mathematics Education at East Carolina University.
+Dr. Catharina W. Middleton is most recently from Greenville, NC where she was an Assistant Professor of Mathematics Education at East Carolina University.
 She earned her Bachelor of Arts degree in Elementary Education with a biology concentration from North Carolina Central University in Durham, NC and her Master of Education degree in K-8 Mathematics Education from the University of North Carolina at Chapel Hill.
 She taught public school for 14 years and earned her National Board Certification as an Early Childhood Generalist in 2000.
 Dr. Middleton has also served as an instructional coach, grant project manager, and district mathematics specialist.
 She received a Ph.D. in Culture, Curriculum and Change with a concentration in elementary mathematics education from the University of North Carolina at Chapel Hill in 2013.

 Dr. Middleton is an avid hiker and loves to travel.
 She also has a passion for cooking and metalworking.